CSC510/BadSmells/README.md

 ####11.
 Commits by a single user
+If a large amount of commits were created by a single user, it reflects that the person undertook too much work.
+Or if a person gave commits which is unusually less, the person might be a passenger who need to be assigned more work.

+#####Result
 We analyze the commits number commited by a single user and generate the graph as follows:[commitsWeekdector](/detector/commitsWeekDetector.py)

 *Project 1*